vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ```
 Note that return value is the post-processed bean.
 It may be the bean with altered state, however, it may be completely new object.
 It is very important - post processor can return proxy of bean instead of original one - used a lot in spring - AOP, Transactions, ...
-Proxy can add dynamic hehavior such as security, logging or transactions without its consumers knowing.
+A proxy can add dynamic behavior such as security, logging or transactions without its consumers knowing.

 ####Spring Proxies
 - Two types of proxies